tymyrddin/purple/source/docs/purple/conditions.md

 The same applies to red team members asked to share their techniques openly with the blue team.
 For someone who has spent time developing custom tooling and evasion methods, sharing them feels like giving away the advantage.
-The framing that matters is that the organisation's resilience, not the red team's score, is the goal.
+The framing that does the work is that the organisation's resilience, not the red team's score, is the goal.
 That framing has to be demonstrated repeatedly, not just stated.

 ## The model layer